Bill Clinton says Lewinsky affair was to 'manage anxieties'

 Bill Clinton said he had an affair with Monica Lewinsky to help him deal with the stress of being president as he opened up in a documentary released Friday about the scandal that led to his impeachment.

-In the four-part Hulu series, Clinton describes his sexual relationship in the 1990s with the then 22-year-old White House intern as something he did "to manage my anxieties for years."
+In the four-part Hulu series, Clinton says his sexual relationship with the then White House intern was a means "to manage my anxieties," and that he felt "terrible" the affair came to define Lewinsky's life.

 Bill and Hillary Clinton were interviewed separately about what they recall from that time for the series entitled "Hillary," focused on the life of the former first lady.